+- 1. Scaling and self-similarity

+- 2. RG treatment of random walks

+- 3. Ising models

+- 4. Critical phenomena (a great victory of the RG).
+4ε expansions

+1This framing of the question I heard from Savas Dimopoulos.

-- 1. Scaling and self-similarity - 2.
-RG treatment of random walks - 3.
-Ising model - 4.
-RG treatment of iterative maps and the period-doubling approach to chaos - 5.
-RG treatment of percolation and lattice animals - 6.
-Critical phenomena (perhaps it is a mistake to postpone this great victory of the RG). &lt;sup>1This framing of the question I heard from Savas Dimopoulos. - 7. $4 \epsilon$ expansions - 8.
-RG understanding of the method of matched asymptotic expansions - 9.
+- 5. RG treatment of iterative maps and the period-doubling approach to chaos - 6.
+RG treatment of percolation and lattice animals - 7.
+RG understanding of the method of matched asymptotic expansions - 8.
 RG treatment of stochastic PDEs As the title indicates, this is a very rough guess for what we'll do.
 An early target will be a renormalization-group understanding of the central limit theorem.
 Sources for these notes (anticipated):